-The first two months within your first set of final retainers requires full time wear, around 18-22 hours per day.
+Your retainers should be worn every single night.
 You must take out your retainers when eating or drinking anything besides water.
-During this post-treatment time, called retention, your teeth may still have some mobility as they settle into their new position.
-This mobility is normal at the end of treatment, which is why you must wear your retainer so often at first - to get everything stabilized.
+During post-treatment time, called retention, your teeth may still have some mobility as they settle into their new position.
+This mobility is normal at the end of treatment, which is why you must continually wear your retainer - to get everything stabilized!